sparckles/Robyn/docs/hosting.md

 ### Railway

-To deploy an app on Railway is necessary to have a Github account, because the apps are deploying from a Github repository.
+We will be deploying the app on [Railway](https://railway.app/).

+A GitHub account is needed as a mandatory pre-requisite.

-The repository we will be deploy is a simple app that display a "Hello World" message and serve a HTML file.
+We will be deploying a sample "Hello World", which will be demonstrating a simple `GET` route and serving an HTML file.

 Directory structure: